CSIRO-GeoscienceAnalytics/GeoPIXE/README.md

 of the core software and its extensions (plugins and device objects) and building GeoPIXE and its modules.

-There are two main branches:
-main    used to hold the latest stable release. develop may be regarded as the 'beta' version with new features under test.
+There are two main branches: "main", which is used to hold the latest stable release, and "develop", which may be regarded as the 'beta' version with new features under test.

 ### Install IDL